 Don't forget to interchange the active and standby frequencies, before answering a call on the standby frequency.

 3 CONFIGURATION

-A very long press of SET (5 seconds) accesses the configuration menu.
+A very long press of SET (5 seconds) gives access to the configuration menu (Setup).
 The configuration menu is used for fundamental settings.

 To choose between the following settings, use the SET button: